 - Easily digestible food proteins

-Cow’s Milk Allergy in Babies
+Cow’s Milk Allergy in Little One's

 Parents are recommended to seek guidance from a qualified healthcare professional before making changes to their child's formula, as milk allergy management needs tailored advice.